 - Account Data.
 Enter the user name and password here.
 You can leave the password blank if you wish. - Account Privilege.
 There are three privilege groups.
 Each group has a set of defined Control Panel privileges, which are explained in Group Permission.
-Choose one of these groups here for this user. - Connection.
+Choose one of these groups here for this user.
+The Power Users group gets full administrative privileges. - Connection.
 The left pane shows a list of all the connections that have been defined in Connection Manager.
 To assign one of those connections to this user, highlight the connection name and click on the Assign button.
 The assigned connection name will then appear in the right pane.
 You can assign multiple connections, and you can assign the same connection to multiple users.
 Delete a connection privilege by highlighting a connection name in the right pane and clicking on the Unassign button.
-When this user signs on, only the assigned connections will appear in Connection Manager, and the Configure tab will not be seen - Save/Cancel.
+When this user signs on, only the assigned connections will appear in Connection Manager, and the Configure tab will not be seen.
+A Power User automatically is assigned all connections. - Toggle Autostart.
+You can select any or all of the assigned connections to Autostart at bootup.
+Highlight the desired connection and click on Toggle AutoStart.
+Repeat the procedure to turn off Autostart. - Toggle Failover.
+You can select one or more non-Autostart sessions to serve as fallback sessions in case an Autostart session fails to start. - Up/Down.
+Order only has significance for Autostart and Failover sessions.
+Move a highlighted session up or down in the right-hand pane to establish the order of Autostart and Failover. - Save/Cancel.
 When you are finished with the user settings, click on Save to establish the user, or Cancel to forget it.